patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 * Ensures tasks are clearly specified.
 * Ensures tasks include test plans for both success and failure, as well as expected transaction volumes.
 * Distributes a constant supply of prioritized tasks to team members.
+* Rotates responsability, such that team members gain experience on all parts of the system.
 * Continuously delivers new functionality to end-users.
 * Seeks feedback from end-users.
 * Disburses project budget on salaries, consultations, workstations, tools, hosting, events.

-## Programming Skills
+## Technical Skills

-* Masters the relevant programming languages, libraries, frameworks, tools, platforms, hosting environments, databases and data stores.
+* Masters the relevant programming languages, libraries, frameworks, tools, platforms, hosting environments, databases, and data stores.
 * Understands the high-level system architecture, right down to the low-level design of a single API or UI component.
 * Evaluates the veracity of claims made my team members.
-* Carefully considers the advantages and disadvantages of multiple possible solutions to any problem.
+* Carefully considers the advantages and disadvantages of each possible solution to any problem.
 * Provides a reliable virtualized zero-install development environment.
 * Encourages continuous learning and knowledge-sharing of new technologies within the team.